Skip to Content

 Check for Internal Hardware Issues

-If all of the above fails then chances are your Panasonic Plasma has internal hardware issues.
-Unfortunately, you won’t be able to fix these hardware problems on your own, unless you’re a trained professional.
-We don’t recommend you even try so don’t hop on to YouTube and DIY this fix.
+If all of the above fails, then chances are your Panasonic Plasma has internal hardware issues.
+Unfortunately, you won’t be able to fix these hardware problems on your own unless you’re a trained professional.
+We don’t recommend you even try, so don’t hop on YouTube and DIY this fix.

 A lot of our TV watching these days requires an internet connection.
-The flickering could be a result of bad connectivity.
+The flickering or the TV stuck in standby could be a result of bad connectivity.
 Check your router to see if it’s performing adequately.
-Restart the router and then try connecting it again and see if that makes a difference.
+Restart the router, then try connecting it again to see if that makes a difference.

 The location of your router also matters.
 If it’s too far away, the TV won’t be its first priority of connectivity.
 Moving it too close might mess with older TV signals.
 A middle ground is always best for optimum connectivity.

-Smart TVs require regular software updates every now and then so they can adjust with new data and provide optimum performance.
-If your Panasonic Plasma screen is flickering it is a direct result of the fact that your TV hasn’t been upgraded.
+Smart TVs require software updates periodically so they can adjust to new data and provide optimum performance.
+If your Panasonic Plasma screen is flickering, it is a direct result of your TV not having been upgraded.

 Turn the Energy Efficiency Off